What is the Tuition Grant Scheme?

 The overseas guarantors must print the agreement on white single-sided, A4-size paper and sign on the same agreement in the presence of any of the following witnesses: 1) Notary Public, 2) Staff of Singapore Embassy, 3) Commissioner of Oath, or 4) Lawyer (must use company’s stamp).

-After the overseas guarantors have signed the agreement with the witness, the agreement must be MAILED to the student's address in Singapore before 12 September 2017.
+After the overseas guarantors have signed the agreement with the witness, the agreement must be MAILED to the student's address in Singapore.

-Freshmen will bring the agreement to sign their part in the presence of officers from the Ministry of Education who will be on-site from 12 - 13 September 2017.
+Freshmen will bring the agreement to sign their part in the presence of officers from the Ministry of Education who will be on-site in September/October (dates to be advised).

 Freshmen with Guarantors in Singapore